Albert Camus and Religious Belief

 Kierkegaard also concluded that much of our existence cannot be rationally explained.
 Why do evil people thrive while good people suffer?
 Because there is no rational explanation we need to find something outside of ourselves that can give meaning to life.
 He proposed religion as the answer, and that people should take a leap of faith and find a higher purpose that would give ultimate meaning to life.
 He proposed this solution even though there is no solid proof that there is any validity to religion, and that there is any place known as heaven.

 Albert Camus called this faith solution “philosophical suicide.”
 He believed religion to be a “sell-out” along with any other meaning we might give to life.
-Any such meaning is nothing more than constructs of the human mind that have no demonstrable basis in fact.
+Any such meaning is nothing more than constructs of the human mind that have no demonstrable basis.

 I don’t know whether this world has a meaning that transcends it.
 But I know that I do not know that meaning and that it is impossible for me just now to know it.
 What can a meaning outside my condition mean to me?
 I can understand only in human terms.